T-tssxuan/notes/paper/nlp.md

 1. seq2seq, and fully supporting ditributed and mixed-precision training
 2. any encoder can combined with any decoder

+### 54. Deep contextualized word representations
+1. ELMo representations are deep, in the sense that they are a function of all of the internal layers of the biLM
+2. we show that the higher-level LSTM states capture context-dependent aspects of word meaning,  while lower level states model aspects of syntax
+3. Our approach also benefits from subword units through the use of character convolutions, and we seamlessly incorporate multi-sense information into downstream tasks without explicitly training to predict predefined sense classes.

 ### 52. Paper Abstract Writing through Editing Mechanism

 ### node2vec: Scalable feature learning for networks